CAFAudit/audit-service/README.md

 ## Usage

-The [CAF Audit Management Web Service](https://github.hpe.com/caf/caf-audit-management-service) utilizes this library during tenant addition to automatically configure and launch a Vertica job scheduler.
+The [CAF Audit Management Web Service](https://github.hpe.com/caf/caf-audit-management-service) utilizes this library during tenant addition to associate the Kafka topic, which represents the feed of audit event messages with the Vertica job scheduler.